MeMory-of-MOtion/summer-school/docker.md

 ## Update the notebooks

-The VirtualBox or Docker images might not contain the latest version of the tutorial so please pull the latest modifications before each tutorial.
+The VirtualBox or Docker images might not contain the latest version of the tutorials so please pull the latest modifications before each tutorial.